-Hadith 38 – Sending Prayers on the Prophet
+Hadith 38 – Sending Blessings on the Prophet

 مَنْ صَلَّى عَلَيَّ وَاحِدَةً صَلَّى اللهُ عَلَيْهِ عشرا

-Whoever sent one prayer on me, Allah will send ten prayers on him.
+Whoever sent one blessing on me, Allah will send ten blessings on him.

 Hadith 39 – Sacredness of a Muslim’s Blood, Wealth, and Honor

 كُلُّ الْمُسْلِمِ عَلَى الْمُسْلِمِ حَرَامٌ دَمُهُ وَمَالُهُ وَعِرْضُهُ

 Every Muslim’s blood, wealth, and honor are forbidden for other Muslims to violate.